 Students may not appeal on the basis of ignorance of University policies and procedures.
 Read and be aware of your responsibilities as a student.
 Your appeal must be made only because of circumstances that are BEYOND YOUR CONTROL.
-For example, a death in the immediate family, life threatening situations, medical reasons, a University error, military leave, etc. Do not file a petition if you do not fall into these categories.
-If you feel that you are qualified to file a petition, please make sure you have officially withdrawn with the Registrar’s Office or your petition WILL NOT be considered.
+For example, a death in the immediate family, medical reasons, a University error, military leave, etc. If you feel that you are qualified to file a petition, please make sure you have officially withdrawn with the Registrar’s Office or your petition WILL NOT be considered, and will be denied.

 Students are responsible for payment of their tuition and fees by the published due date even if financial aid is delayed.
 All students know their financial obligations prior to the beginning of each semester.
 Recommended financial aid application filing dates are listed on the website for the Office of Financial Aid & Scholarships.
 A change in your financial status after the semester begins is not considered “beyond your control”.